Trained to improve the odds.

 I think we’re given a hell of a gift to be put on this earth, and you have to use it.
 Northwestern Medicine, and everybody involved, are the ones why I’m still here doing it.

-Outcomes like these aren’t uncommon for physicians at Northwestern Medicine.
-What is uncommon is to see a patient get back on a motocross bike at the age of 62, only one year after undergoing a serious surgery.
+Outcomes like these are why the teams at Northwestern Medicine take on the toughest conditions.
+At the age of 62, just one year after his surgery, Dave was back on his motocross bike and enjoying every second.
 It seems the only thing that’s changed for Dave is an upgrade to his bike: It now proudly displays a Northwestern Medicine decal.